OkhammahkO/oz-poll/README.md

 ## Lovelace Configuration (Card set-up)
 The card uses [Button Card Configuration Templates](https://github.com/custom-cards/button-card#configuration-templates) to reduce code repetition and make maintenance and changes easier.
 1. Paste the code for the template section from XXX into the "root" of your lovelace config.
+If you use the UI you go to the "Raw configuration editor".
 2. Paste the code for the card into a view where you want it.

 ```
 #This is the "root" of your lovelace config"